To be honest…I’ve been dreading this year ever since I started homeschooling over 2 years ago.

 Every morning we all pile into a recliner for morning time.

 I read our daily devotional and we pray to start our day.
-Then each girl picks a library book from their book list (our curriculum provides a weekly recommended booklist to compliment the week’s theme) for me to read aloud.
+Then each girl picks a library book from their book list (our curriculum provides a weekly recommended booklist to complement the week’s theme) for me to read aloud.

 I love how this sets the tone of the day and brings us together as a little school.